blaenk/site/input/notes/postgresql.markdown

 A cast of a value expression of a known type represents a run-time type conversion which will only succeed if the corresponding type conversion operation has been defined.
 This is _different_ from a "cast" of a constant, which represents the initial assignment of a type and so will succeed for any type as long as the string literal is acceptable input for the target type.

 Target types can sometimes be inferred and explicit type casts omitted, such as when assigning to a table column, in which case the system automatically applies an implicit type cast.
-Note that this is _only_ done for certain types known by system catalogs for this to be a OK operation.
+Note that this is _only_ done for certain types for which system catalogs know this to be an OK operation.

 A third type cast syntax is the function-like syntax.
 Naturally this only works for types whose names are valid as function names.
 An example of a type whose name is not a valid function name is `double precision`.
 Function-like type cast syntax should be avoided due to this inconsistency.